MurphyPone/murphypone.github.io/src/content/fldr.md

 #### Converting from Base 10 to Binary

-This process is a bit more tedious, but fundementally the inverse of the above conversion.
+This process is a bit more tedious, but fundamentally the inverse of the above conversion.

 We double our decimal, and whenever the resulting product is greater than $1$, append a $1$ to our binary sequence and truncate the product, otherwise we append a $0$: